tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 Create a ClassLibrary or a Console Project and then install Nuget Package
 Clean_Architecture_Program_Generator_for_CSharp_and_NET6_Solution

-Once you install the Nuget package you will see three files added to you project
+Once you install the Nuget package you will see three files added to your project
 Clean Architecture Database Access Generator.tt
 Clean Architecture WebAPI Generator.tt
 T4Helper.ttinclude